 HPV causes the vast majority (90%) of anal cancer cases.
 This cancer is relatively rare in the UK with around 430 new cases in men in the UK in 2014 (it is about twice as common in women).
 But the number of cases in men is expected to more than double in the period up to 2035.
 Anal cancer is much more common in men who have sex with other men.
 Over 140 men in the UK died from anal cancer in 2014.

-HPV infection is believed to cause up to half of penile cancer cases.
+Clinical studies suggest that HPV infection causes up to half (48%) of penile cancer cases.
 This cancer is relatively rare in the UK: there were around 630 new cases in the UK in 2014, an average of two new cases every day.
 However, penile cancer is becoming more common with 25% more cases now being diagnosed each year than in the early 1990s.
 There were 130 penile cancer deaths in 2014.